julianchurchill/text-adventure/README.md

 Technical Tasks

-- Smarter resume.
-Capture all the text from all the actions that took place in the current location - instead of playing all actions, ignoring text and reshowing the basic room description.
-Allows players to regain context much more easily - e.g. if they were in the middle of a conversation or half way through a puzzle.
-  - Consider doing the FEATURE of full transcript at the same time...
 - Reword 'item use action' to 'item on use action' so it reads like the 'item on examine action' usage.
 - Update model for app 1 to use take item action where appropriate - make sure this will be backwards compatible with current behaviour - save files will have 'pick up' actions for items that will now be automatically picked up.
 So the original extra 'pick up' must be harmless and just fail silently since the user already has the item in their inventory.